-Village People Bio
+Village People History

-Those four tracks, San Francisco (You’ve Got Me), In Hollywood (Everyone’s a Star), Fire Island, and Village People were recorded by Willis under the auspices of “Village People” with use of professional background singers and released on the debut album Village People in 1977.
-Essentially, Village People initially was simply Victor Willis.
-The album quickly rose to the top of the dance charts and became an international hit.
+Those initial four tracks, San Francisco (You’ve Got Me), In Hollywood (Everyone’s a Star), Fire Island, and Village People were recorded by Willis under the auspices of “Village People” with use of professional background singers, and released as the group’s debut album in 1977.
+The album quickly climbed to the top of the dance charts and became an international hit.

 Demand for the “Village People” to appear in concert and on television shows like American Bandstand and Merv Griffin was great.
 The only problem … “Village People” was Victor Willis!
 So Morali, Belolo and Willis had to put together an actual group … and quick.
 Morali and Belolo had already met Felipe Rose who dressed as a Native American.
 They recruited him.
 Willis brought in Alex Briley, who he’d previously worked with in a musical.

 The quickly assembled original lineup which appeared with Victor on American Bandstand was Mark Mussler (Construction Worker), David Forrest (Cowboy), Lee Mouton (Leatherman) and Peter Whitehead (nondescript).
 After that appearance, an ad was placed in a trade paper for ‘permanent’ members which read: Macho Types Wanted for World-Famous Disco Group — Must Dance and Have a Moustache.
 Randy Jones, Glenn Hughes and David Hodo answered the call and the classic lineup was soon in place.

 Casablanca Records and Filmworks, the group’s label, having had success with the first release, got behind the second album Macho Man with full promotion and marketing.
 Village People became an international phenomenon and quickly followed with their third album, the double-platinum Cruisin (which featured the blockbuster “Y.M.C.A.”).
 They embarked on a worldwide tour in 1979 to coincide with the release of their fourth album, Go West.